markflemingtennis/tennis-blog/content/posts/quick-tip-improve-your-net-play-with-the-triple-threat-position.md

 +++
 Basketball players are taught that subsequently to catching the ball they should be in the "triple threat" position.

 Incorporate (above)moving to catch the ball.

-In this basketball ready position the ball is held in front of them and after assessing the defense in front of them and the location of their teammates on the floor they decide to react by 1) passing to a teammate, 2) dribbling the ball, or 3) shooting the ball.
+In this basketball ready position the ball is held in front of them and after quickly assessing the defense in front of them and the location of their teammates on the floor they decide to react by 1) shooting the ball, 2) passing to a teammate, or 3) dribbling the ball.

 In Tennis